 The Village is pleased to announce that it is resuming the process of updating its Comprehensive Plan.
 The update process started several years ago and was nearly completed in 2020, the first year of the Covid-19 pandemic.
 The Comprehensive Plan sets forth goals, priorities, policies, and recommendations for programmatic and physical investments in many aspects of the Village for the next five years and beyond.
 The Village’s existing Comprehensive Plan was adopted in 2012.

-The latest draft of the Comprehensive Plan was produced in November 2020.
+The latest draft of the Comprehensive Plan was produced in November 2020 (click link to open and download the PDF).
 The content in this draft incorporated two rounds of review and comment by Village Boards and Committees and the public.
 However, the draft was never posted for a final round of review and never adopted.
 The draft includes some emerging demographic trends and strategies for adapting to the pandemic, but at the time of writing it was still too early to see how things would play out.

 Clearly, the pandemic has changed the way we live and work, has reshaped how governments and businesses operate, and has caused major demographic, economic, and social shifts.
 It has also aggravated ongoing challenges, one of the most difficult for many individuals and families across the country being the steep increase in housing costs.
 Of course, the pandemic hasn’t been the only agent of change: